quellish/LinkedInForMobileDevelopers/manuscript/ProfilePhotos.md

 Read through their guidelines and take a few photos.
 Use their service to test which photos perform best.
 Pick the best performer and set that as your photo.

 Want to take it to the next level?
 Hire a professional photographer.
 [Snappr] (https://www.snappr.co/)is a service that can help you do that.
 They also have a [LinkedIn Photo Analyzer tool](https://www.snappr.co/photo-analyzer/) that can give you some input on your photo.
+Be warned though that this tool uses machine learning and can sometimes get things [very wrong](https://blog.photofeeler.com/snappr-photo-analyzer/).